pdfix/pdfix_sdk_example_dotnet/README.md

   * Digital Signature Support
   * eSignature Support
   * Time Stamp Support
+* PDF Forms to HTML Form conversion
 * Logical Content Extraction
   * PDF to HTML Conversion
   * PDF to JSON Conversion

-* PDF Forms to HTML Forms
+  * PDF to XML Conversion
+* PDF Accessibility
   * Add Tags to PDF
+  * Read and Edit document structure tree
+  * Edit reading order
   * PDF to PDF/UA

+## Installation on Windows, MacOS, Linux
+Copy shared libraries from the bin folder in downloaded PDFix SDK package (https://pdfix.net/download) into the build folder same as the the executable.
+For 64-bit environment use files with \*64.* suffix.
+* Windows: pdfix.dll, pdf_to_html.dll, ocr_tesseract.dll
+* MacOS: libpdfix.dylib, libpdf_to_html.dylib, libocr_tesseract.dylib
+* Linux: libpdfix.so, libpdf_to_html.so, libocr_tesseract.so

 ## Have a question?
 Need help?
 Let us know and we’ll get back to you.
 Write us to support@pdfix.net or fill the